-Goldstein is also Chairman of Eligo Energy, a leading retail electricity supplier based in Chicago and Board Member of Spring Labs which is building a decentralized network for identity and credit to serve as the foundation for a more transparent, secure, and efficient delivery of financial services.
+Al is a founding Board Member of Spring Labs which is building a decentralized global network for identity and credit to serve as the foundation for a more transparent, secure, and efficient delivery of financial services.
+He’s also Chairman of Eligo Energy, a leading retail electricity supplier based in Chicago.

 Goldstein is actively involved in various charitable and civic organizations focused on entrepreneurship, urban community improvement and global peace including AIPAC, iVenture at the University of Illinois and Pangea Cares.
-He is a member of YPO and is happily married with three beautiful children.
+He is a member of YPO’s Intercontinental Chapter and is happily married with three beautiful children.

 Marie Haga joined the Global Crop Diversity Trust (Crop Trust) as Executive Director in March 2013.
 She had previously been member and Deputy Chair of the Crop Trust Executive Board.

 Ms. Haga has a background from Foreign Service as a career diplomat from politics and private sector.